Avoid Smoking and Restrict Alcohol

 5. Mental and Emotional Impact.

 Ironically, one of the ways that people try to cut down on stress or calm anxiety is by smoking cigarettes.
-But nicotine does not fix the issue.
+However, nicotine does not fix the issue.
 It generates a new one.
 The brain chemistry effects of nicotine bring increased levels of irritability, depression, and anxiety.
 The short term fix soon becomes an extended cost to the mind and body.

 The Powerful Effects of Alcohol on Your Well being.

 While alcohol is highly ingrained in social ceremonies, celebrations, and relaxation throughout the globe, its eventual consequences can be catastrophic when consumed in excess.
-What may be an occasional beverage to unwind or relax soon turns into a habit that undermines all facets of your well-being your body, your mind, your relationships, and your overall way of life.
+What may be an occasional beverage to unwind or relax soon turns into a habit that undermines all facets of your well-being, your body, your mind, your relationships, and your overall way of life.

 1. Liver Damage.

-First, alcohol results in a buildup of fatty tissues in the liver, fatty liver disease, which makes it more difficult for this essential organ to function.
-If left untreated, this can advance to alcoholic hepatitis an inflammatory disease that destroys liver tissue.
+First, alcohol results in a buildup of fatty tissues in the liver, and fatty liver disease, which makes it more difficult for this essential organ to function.
+If left untreated, this can advance to alcoholic hepatitis, an inflammatory disease that destroys liver tissue.
 In its last, most devastating incarnation, alcohol consumption can result in cirrhosis, a hardening of the liver that irreparably impairs its functioning.
 Recovery is then often well-nigh impossible.

 To many, what was once an innocent drink has become a long term illness that is affecting every aspect of their life.
 And the unfortunate reality is, many do not know until major damage has already been inflicted.